shunsukekasahara/shunsukekasahara.github.io/_posts/2017-05-28-KilnsOfKumbharwada.md

     </div>
   </div>
   <div class="post-text-container">
     <p>An experimental chimney has been designed and built in conjunction with experts from Kumbharwada, facilitators from urbz, and NYU Abu Dhabi.
-This design helps reduce local exposure to smoke.
+This design helps reduce local commuinty's exposure to smoke.
 With the addition of a wet scrubbing system, there is a possibility to filter particulate matter from the released smoke and potentially further lower the level of pollution released in the broader area.</p>
   </div>
   <div class="post-image-container">
     <div class="post-image">